jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

    ros2 run dvrk_python dvrk_teleoperation.py -m <MTM> -p <PSM>

 If you don't have dVRK foot pedals, you can use the ``-c <cluch topic>`` and ``-o <operator pedal>`` topics to use a different source (these topics should each provide ``sensors_msgs/msg/Joy`` with one button).
-Alternatively, you can set ``-o`` to disable the operator pedal, note however that in this mode teleoperation will begin as soon as any MTM activity is detected so please be careful.
+Alternatively, you can set ``-o`` to disable the operator pedal, note however that in this mode teleoperation will begin as soon as any MTM activity is detected, so please be careful.

-If you are using a haptic device (e.g. ForceDimension/Falcon) as your MTM which has an unactuated wrist, the teleoperation script will not be able to align the MTM to match the PSM orientation.
+If you are using a haptic device (e.g. ForceDimension/Falcon) as your MTM which has an un-actuated wrist, the teleoperation script will not be able to align the MTM to match the PSM orientation.
 In this case, you must use the ``-n`` option to skip alignment.